 So that you can easily access your scanned documents later, they must be indexed, which requires manual data entry, point-and-click indexing, the use of barcode sheets, or automatic data extraction via optical character recognition (OCR).
-While it’s possible to purchase your own advanced capture software, outsourcing to a company who specializes in scanning and indexing is a more budget-friendly and accurate option.
+While it’s possible to purchase your own advanced capture software, outsourcing to a company who specializes in scanning and electronic document management is a more budget-friendly and accurate option.

 What size are the documents you need to scan?

 Most multi-function printers (MFP) and entry-level desktop scanners can handle 8.5” x 11” paper down to a business card, and some can even handle legal size (8.5” x 14”).
-Anything larger and you’ll need a large format scanner.
-If you have a significant number of large format documents or books, consider working with a document scanning company equipped to handle them.
+But for large format scanning and book scanning, you’ll need specialized hardware.
+So if you have a significant number of large format documents or books, consider working with a document scanning company equipped to handle them.